Cardinal and Ordinal Numbers in Hawaiian

-Next in this numbers series will be 0507 “To Infinity and Beyond!” (with apologies to Buzz Lightyear), which will take us from the number 100 to infinity in Hawaiian.
-You may also elect to jump directly to the start of the 0600 series of videos which will give you a deeper understanding of kaʻi and how to make short phrases of your own in Hawaiian!
+You may also elect to jump directly to the start of the 0600 series of videos which will give you a deeper understanding of kaʻi (articles and determiners) and how to make short phrases of your own in Hawaiian!

 - Numbers used as kaʻi (such as “two cars”)

 - What is a kāhulu? (adjectival or adverbial word)

 Length: 20 minutes

 - Please log in to activate the video player.

 All videos are now streamed from our providerʻs servers directly to your device, and the correct version for your device will automatically be selected.
 This means that this video should play on all Macs, Windows PCs, iPads, iPhones, and most Android or similar devices.
 Most up-to-date web browsers on both desktops and mobile devices should be able to play the files.
 The only requirement is that you be connected to the internet in order to view the videos.